devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 After booting into OS, you cannot boot without usb, because EFI is in USB.
 So, You need to downlaod opencore configurator [link](https://mackie100projects.altervista.org/opencore-configurator/) -> open `opencore-configurator` give permissions  in `system prefereneces` -> `security` -> `open anyway`. open `opencore-configurator` again -> mount the `EFI` and paste the `EFI<folder>` to the `EFI partition`.
- - Remove the USB and reboot. `RESET-NVRAM` once in opencore boot-menu and reboot..Done... if you don't understand or confused watch in youtube [here](https://youtu.be/IP7crXa-5lo?t=533) differenet process.
+ - Remove the USB and reboot. `RESET-NVRAM` once in opencore boot-menu and reboot..Done...

 </details>